esplinr/evernym-docs/Products/General-FAQ.md

 # What is required for Connect.Me to communicate with the Sovrin Network?

-The Sovrin Network allows validator nodes to accept connections on TCP ports between 9700 and 9800, so communication will fail if those ports are blocked on your network.

-Also, Indy uses the ZeroMQ library to communicate between clients and the ledger.
-So deep packet inspection must not block ZMQ traffic.
+The Sovrin Network allows validator nodes to accept connections on TCP ports between 9700 and 9800, so communication will fail if your network blocks those ports to outbound traffic.
+Also, deep packet inspection must not block the ZeroMQ (ZMQ) protocol, as that is used for communication between clients and the ledger.

+Connect.Me also communicates with the Evernym Consumer Agency (CAS) at this address: https://agency.evernym.com:443

+# What platforms does Connect.Me support?

+iOS 11 or newer, and Android 6.0 or newer.